 On 18th December 2020 the German government approved the legislation required to ratify the Unified Patent Court Agreement.
-This allows the German government to trigger the arrival of the new European patent court and pan-European patent, which might now happen in 2021.
+This allows the German government to trigger the arrival of the new European patent court and pan-European patent.
 However, since the legislation was approved, we hear that the German Federal Constitutional Court has received two new constitutional complaints.
-The last such complaint delayed the new system by several years, but it is currently not clear whether the new complaints will cause a similar length of delay.
+The last such complaint delayed the new system by several years.
+As before, it has been reported that the German president will wait for news from the Constitutional Court before signing the required legislation.
+As a result, it is possible that the new complaints will cause a significant delay to the project.

 The new system provides both the Unified Patent Court (UPC) and the Unitary Patent (UP).
 UPs would be a new option for the fate of an application granted by the European Patent Office (EPO) following prosecution as at present.
 The UPC is planned to be a new system for litigating UPs and some conventional EPO patents in Europe.
 A UP would have unitary effect across all participating member states.
 The UPC would have exclusive jurisdiction over UPs and, eventually, all EPs granted by the EPO, potentially including those already granted (subject to transitional provisions).
 The UPC’s rulings would be enforceable across all of the participating member states.
 More information on the new system can be found on our website here.